mainmatter/mainmatter.com/src/cases/ddwrt.md

 ---
 layout: case-study
 company: DDWRT
-companyDescription:
-  DD-WRT is a Linux-based firmware for wireless routers.
-Originally designed for the Linksys WRT54G series, it now runs on a wide variety of models and is installed on millions of devices worldwide.
 title: A modern UI for DD-WRT NXT based on Ember.js | Work
 displayTitle: "A modern user interface for <em>perennial</em> router firmware"
 description: